united-asian/twig-i18n-extension/README.md

 Installation
 ------------

-Add the package to your app's `composer.json`:

-Add the bundle to your project's `composer.json`:
+Add the package to your project's `composer.json`:

 ```json
 {